krema2310/Soft-Matter-Notes/README.md

 [Geogebra: Vanderwaals interaction](https://www.geogebra.org/calculator/awzzt7d6)

-<font color="green">  ***You may vary the parameters to understand how a minimum in the potential determines the stable distance between the particles***
+<font color="green">  ***You may vary the parameters to understand how a minimum in the potential determines the equilibrium distance between the particles***

 <font color="white">